-These fudgy chocolate almond brownies are made with crunchy chopped almonds and almond extract.
+These fudgy chocolate almond brownies have a delicious almond flavor, made with crunchy chopped almonds and almond extract.
 They are thick, rich, and chocolatey with super gooey centers you'll love!

-These almond brownies are insanely rich, fudgy, and delicious.
+These almond brownies are rich, fudgy, and delicious.
 They're sweet and savory, with almonds folded into the batter and sea salt sprinkled on top.
-Like a classic chocolate brownie, they're gooey in the middle with chewy edges and have a paper thin crinkled top.
+Like regular brownies, they're gooey in the middle with chewy edges and have a paper thin crinkled top.
 There are pieces of savory, crunchy almonds in every bite!

 This twist on a classic homemade brownie is perfect for people who love the taste of chocolate covered almonds.
-They'll definitely impress your friends and family!
+They're very similar to these chocolate pistachio brownies!

 Jump to: